LaszloWa/face-detection-app-frontend/README.md

 - Profile page (included adding new route on backend)
 - Profile delete option (included adding new route on backend)
 - Dark mode/ Light mode
+- Banner informing the user what data was stored, why it is being stored and how they can delete it.
 - Styling